The Must-Have Book for Hiking in San Diego

 The book provides directions to the trailhead, mileage, elevation changes, trail difficulty, and excellent maps.

-One of the strengths of this book is also one of its weaknesses.
-The author describes in great detail the area and history surrounding each trail, which makes for great armchair reading.
 However, if you are trying to get an overall idea of the trail with landmarks and turns, it is difficult to scan the dense prose for directions and mileage cues.
 You will have to take notes and bring them with you.

 Regardless, this book is a must-have if you have any inkling of hiking in San Diego.
 It truly is the “bible of San Diego hiking,” as the Los Angeles Times opined.